kcdodd/partis-pyproj/doc/userguide/index.rst

 * If the item is a single string, it is expanded as ``dst = src``.
-* The ``ignore`` list is treated like the arguments to :func:`shutil.ignore_patterns`, which is then passed to the :func:`shutil.copytree` function.
+* The ``ignore`` list is treated like the arguments to :func:`shutil.ignore_patterns`, before it is passed to the :func:`shutil.copytree` function.
 * Every *file* explicitly listed as a ``src`` will be copied, even if it matches one of the ``ignore`` patterns.
 * The ``ignore`` patterns may be specified for all distributions in